dooglz/wobbler/README.md

 # wobbler
-My Version of  Line wobbler
+My Version of  Line wobbler.
+A 1 Dimensional  LED-strip dungeon crawler.

+It can go to any length*, of led strips, but have to handle Voltage drop at long lengths, + have enough ram on the microcontroller.

 <img src="https://github.com/dooglz/wobbler/assets/823512/8587ede9-5aa1-47a0-ae68-e7a1c23e877a" width="300" >
 <img src="https://github.com/dooglz/wobbler/assets/823512/77f2047a-9b1d-4e6d-9a43-d77f27fe74b7" width="300" >